Concise & Clear Doublehanded Dinghy Communications

 Trim vang — Indicates that the vang is too tight.
 Crew pulls on vang while watching the top batten of the mainsail.
 When the top batten is parallel to the boom, cleat off vang.

 Take it back — the skipper is heading up from wing-on-wing to a jib reach, and the crew should “take back” the jib sheet.
 Again, crew heels boat to leeward in light and moderate breeze.

 Take it back through lead/fairlead/ratchet — same as above, but skipper is doing a big turn to a close reach.

-Jibe in 3–2–1 — crew puts board down to prepare to jibe on 1, and keys into skipper’s tiller movement.
+Jibe in 3–2–1 — crew puts board down to prepare to jibe on 1, and keys into skipper’s tiller movement and boat heel.

-Jibe now — crew rolls into an immediate jibe, again watching skipper’s tiller.
+Jibe now — crew rolls into an immediate jibe, again watching skipper’s tiller and heel.

 Hike — crew hikes out quickly.
 Typically only required on a windy reach or offset leg.
 If crew doesn’t move fast, boat can capsize.
 Often followed by…

 Weight back — crew moves back.
 If in a heavy air puff, crew moves weight back fast to keep bow from digging, which can lead to a capsize.